Environmental justice and coal mining in Appalachia

 Environmental justice and coal mining in Appalachia is the study of environmental justice – the interdisciplinary body of social science literature studying theories of the environment and justice; environmental laws, policies, and their implementations and enforcement; development and sustainability; and political ecology – in relation to coal mining in Appalachia.

 The Appalachian region of the Southeastern United States is a leading producer of coal in the country.
-Research shows that residents who live in close proximity to mountaintop removal (MTR) mines have higher mortality rates than average, and are more likely to live in poverty and be exposed to harmful environmental conditions than people in otherwise comparable parts of the region.
+Research shows that residents who live near mountaintop removal (MTR) mines have higher mortality rates than average, and are more likely to live in poverty and be exposed to harmful environmental conditions than people in otherwise comparable parts of the region.

 In the late 1990s, several Appalachian women, including Julia Bonds, began to speak out against MTR and its effects on the people and environment of mining communities.
-Research has shown that MTR is causing "irreparable" environmental damage in Appalachia.
-The blasting of mountaintops has polluted stream and water supplies have been contaminated by toxic waste from coal processing called slurry ponds.
+Research has shown that MTR causes "irreparable" environmental damage in Appalachia.
+The blasting of mountaintops has polluted streams and contaminated water supplies with toxic waste from coal processing called slurry ponds.
 Scientists have noted an increase in respiratory and heart problems among area residents, including lung cancer.
 Mortality rates and birth defect rates are higher in the areas surrounding surface mining locations.

 Coal mining production in Appalachia declined from 1990 to 2015, but there is some debate over why.
 Cited factors include a rising demand for clean energy, environmental policies and regulations set forth by the Environmental Protection Agency (EPA), and globalization.
 The number of coal mining jobs in the region remained steady from 2000 to 2010, but declined by 37% between 2011 and 2015.
 Less production is responsible for much of this job loss, but improved mining techniques like mountain-top removal also contributed.
 Discourse around coal in the area has sparked a debate in academia over whether it creates wealth or poverty.
-The core debate centers around coal production's impact on local and national economy.
+The core debate centers around coal production's impact on the local and national economy.